engimas/blog/src/content/blog/three-js-material.md

 ---
-title: Three.js Material
+title: How to make awesome materials in Three.js
-description: "Three.js is a popular open-source JavaScript library used for creating and displaying 3D computer graphics in a web browser.
-It provides a wide range of features and functionality for creating 3D scenes, such as rendering, lighting, texturing, animation, and interaction."
+description: Three.js Material is a powerful feature that allows you to define the appearance of 3D objects in your scene.
+With various types of materials available, such as LineBasicMaterial and LineDashedMaterial, you can control the color, shading, and other visual properties of your objects.
+This markdown file provides examples and explanations of how to use different materials in Three.js to create stunning visual effects in your 3D scenes.
 pubDatetime: 2024-02-27T12:33:09.687Z
 featured: true
 tags:
   - javascript
+  - three.js
+  - 3d
+  - web-development
+  - materials
+  - typescript
 author: Rabin Lamichhane
 ---